BlackbeardEC/BlackbeardEC.github.io/assets/posts/one.md

 ```

-That's all for this post, in the next post I will go over how I added a blog out of static markdown files.
+That's all for this post, in the next post I will go over how I added a blog from static markdown files.

-.